kata-ai/aksara-ui/CONTRIBUTING.md

 To keep your fork of in sync with this repository, [follow this guide](https://help.github.com/articles/syncing-a-fork/).

+For members of the Kata.ai organisation, or if you have push access to this repository, just clone directly from the repo and push your branches here.
+It's fine.

 ## Prerequisites

 ### Windows, macOS and Linux